sebj/SwiftPM-Xcode-Project-Licenses/README.md

-# Generate Combined Licenses for Swift PM Dependencies

-Generate a single `.json` file with the licenses for all Swift Package Manager dependencies of an Xcode Project.
+**Generate a single `.json` file with the licenses of all Swift Package Manager dependencies of an Xcode project**

 * Python 3
 * Swift Package Manager dependencies only